cubicula/git101/one.md

 This will only copy <file> from index to working directory: 'git checkout -- <file>', so previous _adds_ to index will get copied back to working dir. and you will not get the original.

+#### Undo a commit
+\# on branch _master_
+`git reset HEAD^`

+What this does:
+1. moves master pointer to one commit back
+2. moves HEAD to point there too(or it just keeps pointing at master, I don't know)
+3. Copies files from ref to index, but not to working directory
+	Tentative: To copy to working directory, do now either `git reset ... --hard' or 'git checkout HEAD'

+(Also - `git amend`)
+(Also - `git revert`)

 ## Committing
 #### Remove a file from staging area